nikihite/web-template/README.md

 The child div's will hold the shell image
 I need the shell image to hide the ball
-I need the buttons bellow the images so the user can guess I need the unordered list to dislay, Wins, Losses and Total so the user can see if they've won or lost and how many times they've guessed total.
+I need the buttons bellow the images so the user can guess I need to use a div to dislay, Wins, Losses and Total so the user can see if they've won or lost and how many times they've guessed total.

 1) **Once we know _why_ we need each element, think about how to implement the "Why" as a "How" (i.e., `resultsEl.textContent = newResults`)** getElementById, to find the html element and grab it.